From spin squeezing to fast state discrimination: Discussion

-The nonlinear picture is intriguing, but it is also important to keep in mind its limitations: First, the reduction of 3SAT to QSD requires that the nonlinear qubit be entangled with a scalable, error-corrected quantum computing architecture, such as superconducting qubits \cite{211203708,220706431,231105933}, neutral atom arrays \cite{BluvsteinNAT22,GrahamNat22}, or trapped ions \cite{EganDebroyNat2002,230503828}.
-A promising approach is to couple the BEC to a trapped ion \cite{GerritsmaNegrettiPRL2012,JogerNegrettiPRA2014,EbghaSaeidianPRA2019}, building on recent advances combining cold atom magneto-optical traps and optical lattices with electromagnetic traps for ions \cite{IdziaszekCalarcoPRA2007,TomzaJachymskiRMP2019,JyothiEgodapitiyaRSI2019,KarpaAtoms2021,LousGerritsmaAdvances2022,ZipkesPalzerNat2010,SchmidtWeckesserPRL2020,GerritsmaNegrettiPRL2012,JogerNegrettiPRA2014,EbghaSaeidianPRA2019}.
-Second, the ability to implement perfect single-input QSD does not immediately imply the ability to solve 3SAT because we do not know the number of satisfying assignments, $s$.
-However with additional assumptions about the action of the gate on states $ | \psi \rangle \notin \{ | a \rangle , | b \rangle \} $), it is possible to measure $s$ efficiently \cite{PhysRevLett.81.3992,0502072}.
-Third, the nonlinear approach trades exponential time complexity for space complexity, requiring $\NUMBER$ (the number of atoms) to be large.
-Long computations will require $\NUMBER$ to be exponentially large, eventually limiting scalability.
-Fourth, long computations will also require error correction.
+The nonlinear picture is intriguing, but it is also important to keep in mind its limitations: (i) The reduction of 3SAT to QSD requires that the nonlinear qubit be entangled with a scalable, error-corrected quantum computing architecture, such as superconducting qubits \cite{211203708,220706431,231105933}, neutral atom arrays \cite{BluvsteinNAT22,GrahamNat22}, or trapped ions \cite{EganDebroyNat2002,230503828}.
+A promising approach is to couple the BEC to a trapped ion \cite{GerritsmaNegrettiPRL2012,JogerNegrettiPRA2014,EbghaSaeidianPRA2019}, building on recent advances combining cold atom magneto-optical traps and optical lattices with electromagnetic traps for ions \cite{IdziaszekCalarcoPRA2007,TomzaJachymskiRMP2019,JyothiEgodapitiyaRSI2019,KarpaAtoms2021,LousGerritsmaAdvances2022,ZipkesPalzerNat2010,SchmidtWeckesserPRL2020,GerritsmaNegrettiPRL2012,JogerNegrettiPRA2014,EbghaSaeidianPRA2019}. (ii) The ability to implement the Viviani QSD gate does not imply the ability to solve 3SAT because that requires a different QSD gate (\ref{discrimination problem for 3sat}), which maps a large set of potential inputs to $\KET{1}$. (iii) The nonlinear approach trades exponential time complexity for space complexity, requiring $\NUMBER$ (the number of atoms) to be large.
+Long computations will require $\NUMBER$ to be exponentially large, eventually limiting scalability. (iv) Long computations will also require error correction.
 This is an interesting and challenging problem, as existing quantum error correction techniques assume linear quantum mechanics.

 \acknowledgements